Yegor-men/Yegor-men/README.md

 - [Latent space reasoning LMs](https://github.com/Yegor-men/Latent-Space-LMs) - A series of language models which think in the latent space rather than the token space

 ## Completed (I will not be going back to this / very little updates)
+- [26/03/2024] [MultiLinear layers](https://github.com/Yegor-men/MultiLinear-layer) - An investigation on if adding a bias to the input rather than the neuron output can improve quality
 - [22/02/2023] [Transformer Stock Trader](https://github.com/Yegor-men/Transformer-Stock-Trader) - A transformer based model to try predict stock prices
 - [11/02/2025] [Tic Tac Toe with reinfocement learning](https://github.com/Yegor-men/tic-tac-toe-rl) - A model that can play Tic Tac Toe learnt entirely through reinforcement learning
 - [10/02/2025] [Variable autoencoder](https://github.com/Yegor-men/vae) - Various VAE architectures, largely aiming to recreate the Stable Diffusion VAEs but also wanting to create a 16x height/width reduction vae to be used on 2MP+ images with fast inference and accurate reconstruction